andrey-pohilko/registry-cli/README.md

 As one manifest may be referenced by more than one tag, you may add tags, whose manifests should NOT be deleted.
 A tag that would otherwise be deleted, but whose manifest references one of those "kept" tags, is spared for deletion.
-In the following case, all tags beginning with "snapshot-" will be deleted, safe those whose manifest point to "stable" or "latest"
+In the following case, all tags beginning with "snapshot-" will be deleted, save those whose manifest point to "stable" or "latest":

 ```
   registry.py -l user:pass -r https://example.com:5000 --delete --tags-like "snapshot-" --keep-tags "stable" "latest"